Eco-Friendly Home Modifications for Kids with Special Needs

-One floor technology that’s gaining traction is rubber, as FindAnyFloor’s green blog explains: “Rubber floors are popular with people with disabilities because their durable and slip–resistant surface accommodates wheelchairs as well as aching joints.
+One floor technology that’s gaining traction is rubber, we can find expert’s opinions that say: “Rubber floors are popular with people with disabilities because their durable and slip–resistant surface accommodates wheelchairs as well as aching joints.
 Rubber floors are hypoallergenic, easy to clean, and will not warp understanding liquid or extreme climates.
 Recycled rubber floors can be smooth or textured and are available in various colors and designs.
 Rubber floors can also be color-customized to designate certain areas of the house – which can assist those who are vision and/or memory–impaired.”

 It’s 2017, so there’s no reason not to take advantage of some of the high-tech options for home modification.
 Smart Home systems can be some of the most eco-friendly products you can install in your home, as they can regulate climate, provide smart lighting and door locks, and conserve valuable energy.
 Taking the extra use or wastefulness of energy out of the hands of you and your special needs child could be a huge help.